 - User: This is the Name of the User that logged in using the Connection.

 - License: This is the type of License being used by the Connection.
 It is determined based upon the Scenario Access of the User that is logged in.

-- Last Login: This is the date/time that the Connection was used to login.
+- Last Login: This is the date/time that the Connection was used for logging in.
 Note that the date/time is shown in the local date of the computer viewing this dialog (not the Client computer that made the connection.).

 The APS.net Service will automatically disconnect any Connection that does not contact the PT Service within a user-defined frequency.
-The purpose of this is to release Connections and Licenses for "dead connections" -- that is Connections that for some reason have stopped responding.
-This can occur if a Client process is terminated, if there is a network problem, etc. You can set these timeout values in the System Options dialog under the Connections tab.
+The purpose of this is to release Connections and Licenses for "dead connections" -- that is, Connections that for some reason have stopped responding.
+For example, this can occur if a Client process is terminated, a network problem, etc. You can set these timeout values in the System Options dialog under the Connections tab.

 Disconnect Selected Connections

-This command can be used by Administrators to forcibly sever existing Connections.
-This is primarily designed for cases where a program that was connected to PT Service shutdown unexpectedly and did not logout.
+Administrators can use this command to sever existing Connections forcibly.
+This is primarily designed for cases where a program connected to PT Service shut down unexpectedly and did not log out.
 Disconnecting it will immediately free up the License that the Connection is using.
-If a Connection is Disconnected while a program (a PT Client, etc.) is still running then that program will experience an error the next time it tries to communicate with the PT Service.
-If the program is a APS.net Client then no data will be lost other than any user preferences that were modified in the client session.
-Once Disconnected, the Client will have to login again to re-connect.
+If a Connection is Disconnected while a program (a PT Client, etc.) is still running, that program will experience an error the next time it tries to communicate with the PT Service.
+If the program is an APS.net Client, then no data will be lost other than any user preferences modified in the client session.
+Once Disconnected, the Client will have to log in again to re-connect.